Horlarwarler/alx-low_level_programming/0x00-hello_world/README.md

-This is the readme file
+This directory contains my first project on C-programming.
-it contains the
+Hello World